Strode's Mill

-Strode's Mill, also known as Etter's Mill, is an historic, American grist mill that is located in East Bradford Township, Chester County, Pennsylvania.
+Strode's Mill, also known as Etter's Mill, is an historic grist mill in East Bradford Township, Chester County, Pennsylvania, United States.

 Located in the Strode's Mill Historic District, it was added to the National Register of Historic Places in 1971.

 History and architectural features

 Built in 1721, this historic building is a three-and-one-half-story, banked, fieldstone structure.
 It measures approximately thirty feet by fifty-eight feet and houses a private residence.

-It was added to the National Register of Historic Places in 1971.
-It is located in the Strode's Mill Historic District.